FIFA visited the Azteca Stadium to review it as the venue for the 2026 World Cup

 “It is always a privilege to visit the Aztec”, He assured Colin smith, director of events and competitions of the FIFA.

-“We met with the government of the CDMX and the doctor Scheinbaum it endorsed our support to host it in 2026 ”.
+“We met with the government of the CDMX and the doctor Scheinbaum it endorsed us the support to be the headquarters in 2026 ”.

-The Colossus of Santa Úrsula has already been examined: “There are many areas of opportunity, complying with a basic workbook and projecting the Aztec stadium in the future, not only for the World Cup ”, explained Felix Aguirre, director of the property.
+The Colossus of Santa Úrsula has already been examined: “There are many areas of opportunity, complying with a basic charge book and projecting the Aztec stadium in the future, not only for the World Cup ”, explained Felix Aguirre, director of the property.

 “We are working with national and international firms for the remodeling.
 As a result of this visit, ideas and needs arise and in the future we will present what we will do with the stadium for the World Cup and for the future ”.